Sustainability

 • Design is along passive solar design principles.

-• Upgrading and addition of heat pump systems for heating results in relatively low emissions.
+• Upgrading and addition of heat pump systems for heating giving lower emissions.

 • Appliances are sourced based on energy and water efficiency.